GenericMappingTools/gmt/doc/rst/source/grdmix.rst

 .. _-A:

-**-A**\ *alpha*
+**-A**\ *alpha*\ [**+o**]
     Get a constant alpha (0-1), or a grid (0-1) or image (0-255, which we normalize to 0-1 with alphas.
 The alphas are considered to be transparencies, meaning 0 represents opaque and 1 means 100% transparency.
 The final image will have a transparency layer add based on these values.
 If a grid is given then NaN nodes are assumed to be transparent.
 Fully opaque nodes have zero values.
+If your constant or grid values are opacities instead transparencies, append modifier **+o**.

 .. _-C1: